lucianapda/Jogos2021-1/Equipe1/parte-2-game-treatment/README.md

 Follow in the footsteps of a person through a engaging and exciting story, discovering new ambients, solving puzzles, obtaining items and interacting with the world around you to continue in your path, with the goal of reach and learn horrors beyond human imagination.

+The game is a text base homage to classical suspense and terror games.
+In addition, it will have the bonus of a procedural generated story, giving plenty of opportunities to the player to get surprised, as new story plots are discovered by the player in each playthrough.

+The game interface is simple allowing for a very low learning curve to new players.

 ## Genre

-The game is a text based adventure with puzzle and rogue-like elements.
+The game is a text based adventure with puzzle and rogue-like elements, similar to games like (The Dreamhold)[https://zarfhome.com/dreamhold/], (Zork)[http://textadventures.co.uk/games/view/5zyoqrsugeopel3ffhz_vq/zork] and (Spider and Web)[https://www.eblong.com/zarf/zweb/tangle/].
+And also suspense filled games like (The Last Door)[https://thegamekitchen.com/thelastdoor/] and (Darkwood)[https://www.darkwoodgame.com].

 ## Hooks